Home » Blog » Quilting » Cat Faces Quilt

 Cat Faces Quilt

-In this tutorial, I will show how I made my Cat Quilt!
+In this article, I will show how I made my Cat Faces Quilt!
 This is a whimsical art quilt that incorporates machine appliqué.
 I have always been a cat person!
 I wouldn’t go as far to say that I’m a “Cat Lady” because I only have one cat.
 I had so much fun making this truly unique quilt.
 Let me show you how I made it!

 Learn all about making a Cat Faces Quilt!
 See how the finished quilt turns out! #CatFacesQuilt #RawEdgeApplique #ModernQuilts #SewMuchMoore